QuSpin/QuSpin/README.md

 ### **using basis objects**

-Basis objects are another very useful type included in qspin: they provide all of the functionality which calculates the matrix elements from the operator string representation of many-body operators.
+Basis objects are another very useful type included in QuSpin: they provide all of the functionality which calculates the matrix elements from the operator string representation of many-body operators.
 On top of this, they have been programmed to calculate the matrix elements in different symmetry blocks of the many-body Hamiltonian with the help of optional flags.
 To use a basis object to construct the Hamiltonian, one simply uses the basis keyword argument:
 ```python
 H = hamiltonian(static_list,dynamic_list,...,basis=basis,...)
 ```